fabiofelix/LLMVis/README.md

   * Word cloud: bigger and darker words are more frequent than smaller and lighter ones
     - Click on one token to (un)select
     - Mose over one token to show more information
-  * Tree map: blue rectangle are clusters, green rectangle are tokens
+  * Sankey diagram: left rectangles represent the same Scatter plot classes and right ones the more important tokens
-    - Click on one cluster/token to (un)select
+    - Click on one class/token to (un)select
-    - Ctrl+click to zoom-in(-out) the cluster
-    - Mose over one cluster/token to show more information
+    - Mose over one link to show more information
-    - Light-blue cluster reflect PARTIAL selection of the cluster tokens selected by the other views
-    - Very light-blue cluster reflect TOTAL selection of the cluster tokens selected by the other views
-    - Very light-green token reflect selection by the other views
   * Texts:
     - Click on the title (text id + label) to (un)select the text
     - Use the top-right menu to clear all text selections